Citadel of Besançon: Other buildings

 The arsenal was responsible for the storage, maintenance and repair of weapons.
 The ground floor was reserved for the gun and other gear; the first floor housed the guns, knives, ammunition.

 In the seventeenth century, a system of pipes brought water to the citadel.
 However, this made the citadel vulnerable to siege as an enemy could easily destroy the pipe system.
 Therefore, in 1692, Vauban had a well cut to a depth of 132 m through the rock to the water table.
 A wheel with a diameter of four metres, operated by a man who walked within it, served to lift buckets.
 Unfortunately, the water turned out to be brackish and undrinkable.
 Instead, the citadel relied on cisterns that stored rainwater.
 There was one at the front.
 The water was still of average quality.

 The Citadel's chapel is dedicated to Saint Stephen.
-It was consecrated in 1683 and commemorated the cathedral and cloisters that Vauban demolished when constructing the Royual Front.
+It was consecrated in 1683, and commemorated the cathedral and cloisters that Vauban demolished when constructing the Royual Front.
 Vauban included a chapel in each of his fortresses for the garrison to attend Sunday mass.
 The chapel has an attractive portal adorned with Doric columns but is otherwise simple.
 Otto I, Count of Burgundy was buried there.

 The buildings that Vauban undertook not randomly constructed and responded to specific needs.

 The Citadel in recent times

 In the following centuries, successive French governments used the Citadel as a prison or a garrison.
-The prisoners included the accomplices of the Voisin, accused of poisonings during the reign of Louis XIV, deserters from the armies of Louis XIV and those of Louis XV, and Royalists during the Revolution.
+The prisoners included the accomplices of "La Voisin", accused of poisonings during the reign of Louis XIV, deserters from the armies of Louis XIV and those of Louis XV, and Royalists during the French Revolution.
 During the First Empire the Citadel housed Austrian, French and, Spanish prisoners of war.
-Still, in the nineteenth century, the Citadel performed its military function when it withstood attacks by the Austrians in 1814 and the Prussians in 1871, attacks that caused little damage.
+Still, in the nineteenth century, the Citadel performed its military function when it withstood attacks by the Austrians in 1814, and the Prussians in 1871, attacks that caused little damage.

 During the First World War, Besançon was sufficiently far from the front that the fighting left the Citadel untouched.
 Instead, its primary role was a logistical one.

 During World War II the Germans captured the Citadel in 1940.
-Later, between 28 April 1941 and 18 August 1944, during the Occupation, German firing squads executed some one hundred resistance fighters.
+Later, between 28 April 1941, and 18 August 1944, during the Occupation, German firing squads executed some one hundred resistance fighters.
 The fighters included eighty Frenchmen, five Spaniards, two Italians, a Luxembourgian, one Swiss and one Pole.
 The most painful episode occurred on Sunday 26 September 1943.
 The sixteen Resistance fighters who died on that day included Henri Fertet, a sixteen-year-old who, like Guy Môquet, wrote a poignant last letter confirming his commitment to the cause.
-A memorial, in the form of four stakes standing between the well and the chapel of Saint Stephen, commemorates "les fusillés" - the men who were shot.
+A memorial, in the form of four stakes standing between the well and the chapel of Saint Stephen, commemorates "les fusillés" – the men who were shot.

-After heavy fighting, the Americans captured the Citadel in 1944 and used it to hold German prisoners of war.
+After heavy fighting, the Americans captured the Citadel in 1944, and used it to hold German prisoners of war.
 After the Second World War, the Citadel initially served as a military depot.